Excavate

 Contribute

-A number of avenues exist for supporting the project financially or through donations.
+A number of avenues exist for supporting the project through donations.

 Facilities maintenance.
-Through our partnership with the Jaffa Museum, which is housed in a 16th century building, we use its facilities for our lab space.
+Through our partnership with the Jaffa Museum of Antiquities, which is housed in a 16th century building, we use its facilities for our lab space.
 The nature of the facility, which requires annual upkeep, permits us to maintain a monument in its own right further enhancing the fulfillment of our project's mission.

 Outreach and online tools.
 Web development and web-based tools and databases are integral to the data-sharing objectives of the project.